IFV Covered Call Strategy

 What is a covered call on IFV?

 A covered call on IFV is the covered call strategy applied to IFV (etf).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With IFV etf trading near $26.89, the strikes shown on this page are snapped to the nearest listed IFV chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IFV etf at $26.34 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed IFV chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are IFV covered call max profit and max loss calculated?